imaneelmissaoui/Electrophysiology/README.md

 # Web app For Monitoring a Patient's Health Status in Real Time

 This is the second project i worked on during my internship as a Health Data scientist/ AI engineer at LIP6.
-The goal of the project was to create a dashboard to visualize and process in real time various data emanating from one or more CSV type files which are continuously filled during an acquisition in order to display various calculated physiologcial parameters notabely Heart Rate(HR), Breathing Rate(BR), Blood oxygen saturation(SpO2), and temperature(T) on the acquired signals.
+The goal of the project was to create a dashboard to visualize and process in real time various data emanating from one or more CSV type files which are continuously filled during an acquisition in order to display various calculated physiological parameters notabely Heart Rate(HR), Breathing Rate(BR), Blood oxygen saturation(SpO2), and temperature(T) on the acquired signals.

+## Data
+Pulse Transit Time PPG Dataset: Available on PhysioNet, this database contains synchronized PPG and ECG recordings obtained from the fingers of healthy subjects while sitting, walking and running.
+The database also includes measurements of blood pressure, temperature and accelerometer data, which can be useful for multimodal analysis ([PhysioNet](https://physionet.org/content/pulse-transit-time-ppg/1.1.0/)).

 ## Installation